Freedom of information laws by country: Colombia

 The Colombian constitution grants the right of access to public information through Law 57 of 1985 which thereby mandates the publishing of acts and official documents.
 This is implemented and applies to documents that belong to official facilities (offices or the like).
-Additionally there is the anti corruption statement of Law 190 of 1955 also known as anti corruption act which in its 51st article mandates public offices to list in visible area all the contracts and purchases made by month.
+Additionally, there is the anti corruption statement of Law 190 of 1955 also known as anti corruption act which in its 51st article mandates public offices to list in visible area all the contracts and purchases made by month.
 The latter taking place slowly.
-A more modern law, the "Ley de transparencia y del derecho de acceso a la información pública nacional" its at its final stages.
+A more modern law, the "Ley de transparencia y del derecho de acceso a la información pública nacional" it's at its final stages.

 Article 23 of the constitution states that "Every person has the right to present petitions to the authorities for the general or private interest and to secure their prompt resolution.
 The legislative body may regulate the presentation of petitions to private organisations in order to guarantee fundamental rights."

 This article justifies the existence of a jurisdictional mechanism known a petition action.
 This action is regulated by the law 1755 of 2015 and is considered by the Colombian Judicial Doctrine as a fundamental human right.
 According to the law all petitions should be fully addressed in 15 business days.
 If not addressed the official in charge of resolving the petition may be charged with misconduct.